hpcleuven/VscDocumentation/source/jobs/worker_or_atools.rst

 Type of computation
 ~~~~~~~~~~~~~~~~~~~

-In worker and atools terminilogy, an individual computation is referred to
+In worker and atools terminology, an individual computation is referred to
 as a work item.
 Depending on the implementation of the work item, worker or
 atools may be a better match.
 The following table summarizes this.